-In this area, I am especially interested in the development of language immersion schooling — or dual language education — in the Midwestern United States.
+In this area, I am especially interested in the development of language immersion education and bilingual approaches to schooling in the United States.
 There are many different kinds of language immersion schools, but the most common are “two-way” and “one-way.”
 In two-way schools, students from two different language backgrounds study content material in their two respective home languages.
 The most common two-way schools in the U.S. are Spanish-English, ideally mixing about 50% of Spanish-dominant students with about 50% of English-dominant students.
 In one-way schools, students are typically from the same language background (e.g., English), and they study their content material in another/foreign language (e.g., Mandarin).
 All language immersion schooling strives to develop students’ fluency in multiple languages.

 - Palmer, D., Cervantes-Soon, C., Dorner, L. & Heiman, D. (2019).
 Bilingualism, biliteracy, biculturalism and critical consciousness for all: Proposing a fourth fundamental principle for two-way dual language education.
 Theory into Practice.

 - Cervantes-Soon, C., Dorner, L., Palmer, D., Heiman, D., Schwerdtfeger, R., & Choi, J. (2017).
 Combating inequalities in two-way language immersion programs: Toward critical consciousness in bilingual education spaces.
 Review of Research in Education.

 - Husbye, N. & Dorner, L. (2017).
 Teaching strategies to develop inquiry and literacy skills: Languaging in foreign language immersion education.
 L2 Journal, 9(1), 36-48. http://escholarship.org/uc/item/5v76m8mb

 - Dorner, L. (2015).
 From global jobs to safe spaces: The diverse discourses that sell multilingual schooling in the U.S. Current Issues in Language Planning, 16(1&2), 114-131.